Wankel engine: Other uses

 The Wankel engine is well-suited for devices in which a human operator is close to the engine, e.g., hand-held devices such as chainsaws.
-The excellent starting behavior and low mass make the Wankel engine also a good powerplant for portable fire pumps and portable generators.
+The starting behavior and low mass make the Wankel engine also a good powerplant for portable fire pumps and portable generators.

 Small Wankel engines are being found in applications such as go-karts, personal watercraft, and auxiliary power units for aircraft.
 Kawasaki patented mixture-cooled Wankel engine (US patent 3991722).
 Japanese diesel engine manufacturer Yanmar and Dolmar-Sachs of Germany had a Wankel-engined chainsaw (SAE paper 760642) and outboard boat engines, and the French Outils Wolf made a lawnmower (Rotondor) powered by a Wankel engine.
 The rotor was in a horizontal position to save on production costs, and there were no seals on the downside.

 The simplicity of the Wankel engine makes it well-suited for miniature and microscopic engine designs.
 The Microelectromechanical systems (MEMS) Rotary Engine Lab at the University of California, Berkeley, formerly researched developing Wankel engines down to 1 mm in diameter, with displacements less than 0.1 cc.
 Materials include silicon, and motive power includes compressed air.
 The goal of such research was to eventually develop an internal combustion engine with the ability to deliver 100 milliwatts of electrical power, with the engine serving as the rotor of the electric generator, with magnets built into the engine rotor.
 Development of the miniature Wankel engine stopped at UC Berkeley at the end of the DARPA contract.